erastus-1/Blog/README.md

 Create Posts that will be visible to everyone who logs in the application.

-Can view details any post.
+Can view details of all post.

 ## **Setup and Installation**